-All shares are held by Newcastle LP, of which 861,899 shares are held in a margin account.
+All shares are held by Newcastle LP.
 The general partner of Newcastle LP is NCM, the general partner of NCM is Newcastle Capital Group, L.L.C. ("NCG"), the sole member of NCG is NCM Services, Inc. ("NCMS"), the sole shareholder of NCMS is the Schwarz 2012 Family Trust ("Schwarz Trust") and the sole trustee of the Schwarz Trust is Mark E. Schwarz.
 Further, Newcastle LP, NCM, NCG, NCMS, the Schwarz Trust, Mr. Schwarz, Mr. Coleman and Mr. Dvorak may be considered a "group" for purposes of Section 13(d)(3) of the Exchange Act.
 Accordingly, each of NCM, NCG, NCMS, the Schwarz Trust, Mr. Schwarz, Mr. Coleman and Mr. Dvorak may be deemed to beneficially own the shares of Common Stock directly owned by Newcastle LP.
 Each of NCM, NCG, NCM Services, the Schwarz Trust, Mr. Schwarz, Mr. Coleman and Mr. Dvorak disclaims beneficial ownership of the shares held by Newcastle LP except to the extent of their respective pecuniary interest therein.

-All shares are held by Lorex.
+- 2 All shares are held by Lorex.
 Mr. Esch is the sole stockholder of Lorex and shares voting and dispositive power over the shares held by Lorex with Peter Marty, its sole officer and director.
 Accordingly, each of Mr. Esch and Mr. Marty may be deemed to beneficially own the shares of Common Stock directly owned by Lorex.
-The address of Lorex is c/o Treuhand - u.
+The address of Lorex is c/o Treuhand u.
 Revisionsgesellschaft Mattig-Suter and Postner AG, Industriestrasse 22, Zug, CH-6302, Switzerland.
 The address of Dieter Esch is Carretera Transpeninsular Km.
 27.5, San Jose del Cabo, B.C.S.
 Mexico 23400.
-The address of Peter Marty is c/o Mattig-Suter und Partner, Bahnhofstrasse 28, Schwyz, CH-6431, Switzerland.

-- Newcastle LP, Lorex and Mr. Esch are parties to a Mutual Support Agreement pursuant to which they have agreed to vote their shares in a certain manner with respect to the election of directors of the Company.
+The address of Peter Marty is c/o Mattig-Suter und Partner, Bahnhofstrasse 28, Schwyz, CH-6431, Switzerland. - Newcastle LP, Lorex and Mr. Esch are parties to a Mutual Support Agreement pursuant to which they have agreed to vote their shares in a certain manner with respect to the election of directors of the Company.
 (See, Proposal No. 1 Election of Directors Arrangements Regarding Election of Directors.)
-Newcastle LP, on the one hand, and Lorex and Mr. Esch, on the other hand, each disclaim beneficial ownership of shares held by the other. - 4 As reported in Form 13F filed February 16, 2016, for the period ended December 31, 2015.
-The address of Wynnefield Capital, Inc. is 450 Seventh Avenue, Suite 509, New York, New York 10123. - 5 Excluding shares held by Newcastle LP.
+Newcastle LP, on the one hand, and Lorex and Mr. Esch, on the other hand, each disclaim beneficial ownership of shares held by the other. - As reported in Schedule 13G filed February 14, 2017.
+Includes 275,065 shares held by Wynnefield Capital, Inc. Profit Sharing Plan, 5,886 shares held by Wynnefield Small Cap Value Offshore Fund, Ltd., 15,644 shares held by Wynnefield Partners Small Cap Value, L.P.
+I and 9,403 shares held by Wynnefield Partners Small Cap Value, L.P.
+Messrs.
+Obus and Landes are each co-managing member of Wynnefield Capital Management, LLC (the general partner of Wynnefield Partners Small Cap Value, L.P. and Wynnefield Partners Small Cap Value, L.P.
+I), a principal executive officer of Wynnefield Capital, Inc. (the investment manager of Wynnefield Small Cap Value Offshore Fund, Ltd.), and a co-trustee of Wynnefield Capital, Inc. Profit Sharing Plan.
+The address of all such persons is 450 Seventh Avenue, Suite 509, New York, New York 10123. - 5 As reported in Schedule 13G filed December 14, 2016.
+Mr. Bartel's address is Casella postale 823, 6612 Ascona, Switzerland. - 6 Consists solely of shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.